Ajit2213/first/README.md

 # first
-This is demo for git and Github class
+This is demo for git and Github class.